Links on Android Authority may earn us a commission. Learn more.

 Check out a few Xiaomi Mi Band 6 alternatives you should consider below.
 For a more comprehensive list, check out our dedicated post by clicking here.

-- Huawei Band 6: The Huawei Band 6 offers 10-day battery life, many workout modes, and all-day SpO2 monitoring.
+- Huawei Band 6: The Huawei Band 6 offers a 10-day battery life, many workout modes, and all-day SpO2 monitoring.
 Our favorite feature, though, is the roomy AMOLED display.
 It goes toe-to-toe with the Xiaomi Band 6 and is a worthy alternative in this price range.
 Find out more in our Huawei Band 6 review.

 - Huami Amazfit Band 5: Huami’s Amazfit Band 5 is essentially a Xiaomi Mi Band 5 clone with blood oxygen monitoring and Amazon Alexa support.
 If you’re looking for a smartwatch-like form factor, the Amazfit Bip U is also worth considering.